Yin era is coming

 With the dawn of the Yin era, an era of female empowerment is indeed on its way.
 In the era of Yang, men, representation of the Yang energy, trampled on women, representation of the Yin energy.
 In the course of our history, a countless number of women were oppressed, stepped over, and exploited by men.

-However, based on the Yin Yang principle, we can safely predict that in the era of Yin, women will be no longer oppressed in the way they were in the era of Yang.
-In the Yin era, the inner beauty, delicacy and elegance of females could be more appreciated than the physical efficacy, dexterity and mettle of males.
-Nevertheless, given the nature of the Yin energy, women will not oppress men the way men did to women in the Yang era.
+However, based on the Yin Yang principle, we can safely predict that in the new era, women will be no longer oppressed in the way they were in the era of Yang.
+In the Yin era, female qualities will be greatly appreciated.
+Given the nature of Yin energy, however, women will not oppress men the way men did to women in the Yang era.
 Instead of one gender trampling on the other, the harmonization of two genders will probably be achieved in the era of Yin, and this is what we can loosely foresee based on the characteristics of Yin.